Nandj/ospatrol-docs/docs/programs/ospatrol-logtest.rst

                Info - Link: 'http://www.reedmedia.net/misc/dns/errors.html'
         **Alert to be generated.

-Example 2: Using OSSEC for the forensic analysis of log files
+Example 2: Using OSPatrol for the forensic analysis of log files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have one old log file that you want to check or if you are doing a forensics analysis of a box and wants to check the logs with OSSEC, we now have a solution too.
+If you have one old log file that you want to check or if you are doing a forensics analysis of a box and wants to check the logs with OSPatrol, we now have a solution too.

-Let’s say you have a file /var/log/secure that you want to analyze with OSSEC.
+Let’s say you have a file /var/log/secure that you want to analyze with OSPatrol.
-You need to use the ossec-logtest tool with the “``-a``” flag to reproduce the alerts:
+You need to use the ospatrol-logtest tool with the “``-a``” flag to reproduce the alerts:

 .. code-block:: console

-    # cat /var/log/secure | /var/ossec/bin/ossec-logtest -a
+    # cat /var/log/secure | /var/ospatrol/bin/ospatrol-logtest -a

     ** Alert 1264788284.11: - syslog,sshd,authentication_success,
     2010 Jan 29 14:04:44 enigma->stdin